Selected Writings

 What If Perceived Discrimination Isn’t the Same as Real Discrimination?

-Forthcoming in Journal of Controversial Ideas; 2024, 4(1), 4; 10.3390/ControversialIdeas1970010100
+Journal of Controversial Ideas; 2024, 4(1), 4; 10.3390/ControversialIdeas1970010100

 Literature that assumes that medicine is polluted with concealed bias validates misperceptions, foments mistrust, and sends the incautious message that black patients can expect poor treatment.